 How to create a gradient background AppBar in Flutter

 Gradients help you display smooth transitions between two or more colors.
 The example below will show you how to create an app bar with a gradient background in Flutter.
-We can achieve the goal without using any third-party plugins.
+We will get the job done without using any third-party packages.

 Example